QubesOS/qubes-doc/external/building-guides/building-non-fedora-template.md

 You should make sure you understand the details of the BuilderPlugins API - they are explained [here][API].

-Qubes builder scripts
+PedOS builder scripts
 =====================

-One way to start is by creating Qubes builder scripts for your new OS.
+One way to start is by creating PedOS builder scripts for your new OS.
 Note that this will probably make your testing process harder than trying to build the package directly in an HVM on which you have already installed the new OS.

 chroot initialization
 ---------------------

-You need to customize some scripts that will be used to build all the Qubes tools.
+You need to customize some scripts that will be used to build all the PedOS tools.
 Create a new directory to hold the files for the new os.
 You can start from the Fedora scripts in `builder-rpm/template-scripts`, and see how they have been changed for Debian and Archlinux.
 The scripts you need are in :